MUS SELF-FUNDED WORKERS

 The Montana Workers’ Compensation Court provides forum for the resolution of disputes arising under the Montana Workers' Compensation Act.
 Except for specified regulatory matters, the Court has original (trial) jurisdiction over issues arising under the Workers' Compensation Act.

-The Montana Department of Labor and Industry (MT DOL) establishes rules to administer and regulate workers’ compensation insurance in Montana and requires, with limited exceptions, employers to cover all employees with workers’ compensation insurance.
+The Montana Department of Labor and Industry (MT DLI) establishes rules to administer and regulate workers’ compensation insurance in Montana and requires, with limited exceptions, employers to cover all employees with workers’ compensation insurance.
 In return, employees normally cannot sue their employer for damages when a work-related injury or illness occurs.
-MT DOL Rules are generally found in the Administrative Rules of Montana.
+MT DLI Rules are generally found in the Administrative Rules of Montana.

 The Montana Board of Regents - The governance and control of the Montana University System is vested with the Board of Regents.
 The Board consists of six Regents, each appointed by the Governor to seven year overlapping terms and one student regent appointed to a one-year term, and confirmed by the Senate.
 The Governor, Superintendent of Public Instruction, and the Commissioner of Higher Education are ex-officio members of the Board.